︎︎︎R-Urban Poplar is an eco-civic hub located on the edge of the Teviot estate, in Poplar, London.

 R-Urban Network

-R-Urban is a bottom-up strategy that supports the emergence of more collaborative resilient models of living, producing, and consuming in the city.
-It is part of a European network of hubs, and was started in collaboration with aaa (Paris).
-R-Urban is an award-winning research project including the Zumtobel Group Award and the Curry Stone Design Prize and the New European Bauhaus award.
+R-Urban is an award-winning project including the Zumtobel Group Award and the Curry Stone Design Prize and the New European Bauhaus award.

 R-Urban is home to